 The grant holder is required to give a public lecture at the Georg Eckert Institute.

-The regulations attached to the Georg Eckert Institute's standard fellowship programme also apply to the Otto Bennemann Grant.
+In all other respects the conditions regulating the Georg Eckert Institute's standard fellowship programme also apply to the Otto Bennemann Grant.